Ogre 2: Halo 3

 As the 2008 Halo 3 season started, Final Boss won at MLG Meadowlands by defeating Team Classic.
 In a surprising move, after placing dismally at the next two events, Final Boss dropped longtime captain Walshy to pick up another high-profile player from Str8 Rippin, Neighbor.
 Walshy would go on to join Team Instinct for the remainder of the 2008 Season.
 Going into 2009, Strongside departed for the newly formed Status Quo and Ryan's brother left Final Boss and moved to Australia.
-This left Ogre 2 as the only remaining original member of Final Boss, alongside pro players Mackeo, Fearitself, and Victory X. The next season brought a variety of new additions, including Mackeo, Fearitself, and Victory X, along with Neighbor, Sypher, and Totz.
+This left Ogre2 as the only remaining original member of Final Boss, alongside pro players Mackeo, Fearitself, and Victory X. The next season brought a variety of new additions, including Mackeo, Fearitself, and Victory X, along with Neighbor, Sypher, and Totz.
 After a disappointing eight-place finish at the end of the 2009 season with a roster of Ryan, FearItSelf, Totz, and Victory X, the team improved to a third-place finish to team Instinct.

 Final Boss dropped Totz to pick up Justin "iGotUrPistola" Deese, part of the Triggers Down squad that had dominated the 2009 MLG circuit.
 Final Boss improved, finishing second behind Instinct and then going on to win the next tournament.
-With this win, Ogre 2 passed his brother and became the winningest player in MLG history.
+With this win, Ogre2 passed his brother and became the winningest player in MLG history.
 Final Boss continued to dominate Halo 3 in 2010, winning three tournaments, including the national championship.